tronsmit/python-gedcom/README.md

 ## Reference

-The `Element` class contains all the information for a single record in the GEDCOM file, for example and individual.
+The `Element` class contains all the information for a single record in the GEDCOM file, for example an individual.

 ### `Element` methods